openagri-eu/OpenAgri-WeatherService/README.md

 Fast, reliable weather API with 5-day forecasts, agricultural indicators, UAV flight condition predictions, and spray condition forecasts.
 Built with [FastAPI](https://fastapi.tiangolo.com/) for high performance and easy integration.

+**IMPORTANT**: This project is in an early stage.
+Some parts are stable, others need refactoring.
+We welcome contributors who want to help improve tests, documentation, and code quality.

 ---

 ## About